klaypso/Xeon-Optimized-CafPhi/docs/tutorial/interfaces.md

 ## MATLAB

 The MATLAB interface -- matcaffe -- is the `caffe` mex and its helper m-files in caffe/matlab.
 Load models, do forward and backward, extract output and read-only model weights, and load the binaryproto format mean as a matrix.

+A MATLAB demo is in caffe/matlab/caffe/matcaffe_demo.m

+Note that MATLAB matrices and memory are in column-major layout counter to Caffe's row-major layout!
+Double-check your work accordingly.

+Compile matcaffe by `make matcaffe`.